What is cytomegalovirus retinitis?

 CMV retinitis is a significant threat to other people with weak immune systems.
 This includes people such as:

-- those undergoing chemotherapy
+- those with HIV/AIDS

 - recipients of organ transplants.